GoogleCloudPlatform/community/tutorials/secrets-manager-python/index.md

 certificates, and other sensitive data.
 Secret Manager provides convenience while improving security.

 This tutorial shows a simple example of storing and accessing a secret with a Python app.
-In this tutorial, you create a simple containerized application runing on [Cloud Run](https://cloud.google.com/run/) that can pull financial data.
+In this tutorial, you create a simple containerized application running on [Cloud Run](https://cloud.google.com/run/) that can pull financial data.

 This tutorial uses the [Alpha Vantage](https://www.alphavantage.co/) financial APIs.
 Alpha Vantage offers a free tier that allows you to make 500 calls per 24-hour period, so it's well suited for testing API features.